MomsFriendlyRobotCompany/the_collector/readme.md

 This was written for a class I taught on robotics.
 It is meant to be simple and teach the students some things.
-There are probably better solutions out there, but I like this. :smirk:
+There are probably better solutions out there, but I like this.

 Additionally, there is nothing magically about what this does:

-- It provides a generic interface to using `pickle`, `json`, or `msgpack` as the protocol for saving data to disk
+- It provides a generic interface to using `pickle` or `json` as the protocol for saving data to disk
 - It also allows you to convert between them if needed
 - Bag files can be read using the original protocol, thus data is never lost